 Frequently Asked Questions

-A. Yes.
-Direct rollovers to a qualified charity can be made only from an IRA.
+Yes.
+Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to The Wilderness Society.
-To determine if a rollover to an IRA is available for your plan, talk with your plan administrator.
+To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.